| | Chevron |

 Golden Fleece service stations became roadhouse-style

+outlets with restaurants and bold signage.
 Some time during the 60-70's Golden Fleece gained

 a major contract by the, then small, major trucking